-Brian M. Nelson is the managing partner of Archer’s Red Bank office and director of the firm’s State and Local Law & Government Affairs Practice Group.
-Nelson principally represents public, private and non-profit corporations in relation to redevelopment, economic development, and governmental and regulatory affairs matters in the State of New Jersey.
-He also represents federal, state and local candidates and political committees in relation to election and campaign finance-related matters.
+Brian is the managing partner of Archer’s Red Bank office and Chair of the firm’s State and Local Law Government Group.
+Brian principally represents public, private and non-profit corporations in relation to redevelopment, public-private partnerships, economic development, and governmental and regulatory affairs matters throughout the State of New Jersey.

-Nelson currently serves as a Trustee on the Riverview Medical Center Foundation Board and as a member of the Emerging Leaders Council of the Center for Real Estate at the Rutgers University School of Business.
-Nelson previously served as a member of the Board of the New Jersey Economic Development Authority (NJEDA) where he served on the Real Estate and Incentives Committees during the implementation of the Economic Opportunity Act of 2013.
-Nelson has also served as a member of both Governor Chris Christie’s and Jersey City Mayor Steve Fulop’s transition teams, as counsel to two presidential candidates in New Jersey, and as Executive Director of the New Jersey Republican State Committee during the 2004 presidential election cycle.
+Brian currently serves as a Trustee on the Riverview Medical Center Foundation Board, a Trustee on the 180 Turning Lives Around Board, and as a member of the Emerging Leaders Council of the Center for Real Estate at the Rutgers University School of Business.
+He previously served as a member of the Board of the New Jersey Economic Development Authority and as a member of both Governor Chris Christie’s and Jersey City Mayor Steve Fulop’s transition teams.

-The New Jersey Law Journal recently recognized Nelson as one of 50 “New Leaders of the Bar” under age 40 for his already distinguished career in law and public service as counsel to major public and private sector clients, as well as his extensive involvement in public policy matters statewide.
-Nelson has also been named to NJBiz’s 40-Under-40 list of New Jersey’s most accomplished young businesspeople.
-Brian has also been recognized as a “top attorney” in governmental matters by SJ magazine in South Jersey, and by the Gannett newspaper group as one of New Jersey’s “Rising Stars” in government and politics likely to emerge as the next generation of leaders in New Jersey.
+The New Jersey Law Journal recognized Brian as one of 50 “New Leaders of the Bar” under age 40 for his already distinguished career in law and public service as counsel to major public and private sector clients, as well as his extensive involvement in public policy matters statewide.
+Brian has also been named to NJBiz’s 40-Under-40 list of New Jersey’s most accomplished young businesspeople, and been recognized by the Gannett newspaper group as one of New Jersey’s “Rising Stars” in government and politics likely to emerge as the next generation of leaders in New Jersey.